simpeter/apd/docs/lab2.md

 technology.
 In particular, modifying file systems is one option cloud operators have to transparently accelerate cloud applications.
-Operators can go even further and provide entire database backends that are hyper-optimized for their cloud infrastructure and the applications running on top.
+Operators can go even further and provide entire database backends that are optimized for their cloud infrastructure and the applications running on top.
 The efficiency gains can be passed on to the user by offering the backend for a cheaper price, but at the same performance as a vanilla cloud offering, such as MongoDB.
-Or we can offer it at a higher price, but with better performance and/or more features.
+Or we can offer it at the same price, but with better performance and/or more features.

 In this assignment, you will develop a rudimentary, but optimized